-Only the Site Development Officer and Assistant Caretaker use chemicals and substances classified under the COSHH Regulations.
-The Site Development Officer and Assistant Caretaker have been provided with specific COSHH Risk Assessments and training so that they know how to control risks to their health and others.
+Only the Site staff use chemicals and substances classified under the COSHH Regulations.
+These staff have been provided with specific COSHH Risk Assessments and training so that they know how to control risks to their health and others.

 16. Electricity at Work